 I saw a point that sent forth so acute a light, that anyone who faced the force with which it blazed would have to shut his eyes . . .

-The brilliant God-point is circled by heavens that grow ever slower as they are farther away from the divine point:
+The brilliant God-point — infinitesimal and indivisible, as is a mathematical point — is circled by heavens that grow ever slower as they are farther away from the divine point:

 Così l’ottavo e ’l nono; e chiascheduno più tardo si movea, secondo ch’era in numero distante più da l’uno; e quello avea la fiamma più sincera cui men distava la favilla pura, credo, però che più di lei s’invera.
 (Par.
 28.34-39)

-The eighth and ninth were wider still; and each, even as greater distance lay between it and the first ring, moved with lesser speed; and, I believe, the ring with clearest flame was that which lay least far from the pure spark because it shares most deeply that point’s truth.
+The eighth and ninth were wider still; and each, even as greater distance lay between it and the first ring, moved with lesser speed; and, I believe, the ring with clearest flame was that which lay least far from the pure spark because it shares most deeply that point’”.

-In the Old Universe, the earth is at the center of the nine material heavens (although made of special matter, “quintessence”, they are material).
-In the New Universe, God is at the center of the nine angelic intelligences, who spin faster and faster as they get closer to the transcendent principle.
+In the Old Universe, the earth is at the center of the nine material heavens (although made of special matter, “quintessence”, the fifth essence, they are material).
+In the New Universe, God is at the center of the nine angelic intelligences, who spin faster and faster as they get closer to the Transcendent Principle.
 Below you will find attached a chart of New Universe and Old Universe, which, in my necessarily material rendition, appear side by side.
+In “reality”, as Dante will attempt to explain, the two universes are one.
+It is the attempt to explain this paradox, rather than simply affirm it, that makes Paradiso 28 one of the great intellective canti.

 The vision Dante presents in Paradiso 28, where the pilgrim views God as the infinitely bright and infinitely tiny point at the center, and the various angelic intelligences as revolving circles that grow larger and slower as they grow more distant from the point, creates a visual paradox with respect to the notion of the universe we have held thus far.